jimboca/ISYHelper/README.md

 ## Harmony Hub direct

 Look into all the options to control harmony hub directly.
+Currently looking at pyharmony.

 ## TiVo